Wednesday 24 July 2024

 Cultural economic governance assumes great importance at the stage of policy formulation and its implementation

 India has a glorious past.
 At one point in time, it contributed more than 25 percent to the world’s gross domestic product and controlled about 28 percent of global trade and commerce.
 Being an economic power for several centuries, India played a leadership role in all fields – whether it is art, culture, music, dance, food, festivals, architecture, or handicrafts.
 Indian civilization’s contribution to the world heritage has been immense.
-Unfortunately, history took an unpleasant turn and India saw foreign occupation for almost a millennia; in these thousand years we were robbed of our glory and wealth.
+Unfortunately, history took an unpleasant turn and India saw foreign occupation for almost a millennia; in these thousand years, we were robbed of our glory and wealth.

 There is a close interrelationship between the culture and the economy.
 Our economy was an important factor for our glorious civilization and cultural heritage.
 The reverse also held true – our cultural content contributed to our strong economy.
-If India has to assume global leadership position again, it has to be an economic power first.
-We can use our cultural wealth to catalyse India’s economy.
+If India has to assume a global leadership position again, it has to be an economic power first.
+We can use our cultural wealth to catalyze India’s economy.

 India's potential in the field of culture is immense.
 However, there is a lack of understanding on how to put this accumulated cultural wealth over millennia to achieve economic growth.
 For realizing the true potential of India’s imbedded cultural content, and identifying variables and their interrelationship for evidence-based decision-making and resource allocations, we have to work on multiple dimensions of cultural economy; what are its performance and potential indicators, how monetization can lead to unlocking valuations of cultural activities, what are its financial requisites to be fulfilled by innovative financial instruments for sustainability.
 According to a study, only about 20 percent of cultural organizations worldwide consider themselves financially sustainable.
 The government is an important driver of any initiative.
 Therefore, cultural economic governance assumes great importance at the stage of policy formulation and its implementation.
-The cultural sector directly employs about 4.5 million people as artisans, performers, tourism guides etc. In addition, handicrafts and traditional art industries provide employment to about 6 million people.
-Through introduction of new curriculum and vocational studies in the education system, the government has to work on skilling and capacity building of these stakeholders.
+The cultural sector directly employs about 4.5 million people as artisans, performers, tourism guides, etc. In addition, handicrafts and traditional art industries provide employment to about 6 million people.
+Through the introduction of new curriculum and vocational studies in the education system, the government has to work on skilling and capacity building of these stakeholders.
 According to a report by the Ministry of Rural Development, only 10 percent of rural artisans have access to formal training programs.
 It is estimated that capacity-building initiatives in cultural sectors can lead to a 20-30 percent increase in productivity and revenue for cultural enterprises.
 A survey conducted by UNESCO found that 70 percent of traditional artisans feel their skills are not aligned with current market demand.

 Establishing social and economic linkages for performing arts can propel growth in all art forms, contributing to huge employment and revenue generation.
 The Indian film industry alone contributes around Rs 180,000 crore annually to the economy but its global potential is still unexploited.
 Yoga in the United States has become a $15 billion business annually.
 Is there a way to ensure that the economic benefits of the wider acceptance of Yoga flow to India?
 All these and other important sectors have to be extensively worked on.